Create shipment / International shipments

 Product declaration

-Choose the export reason that corresponds to your shipment
+Choose the export reason

 Complete all product fields